Joseph Grant Beale

 See Joseph Henry Beale for the law professor.

-Joseph Grant Beale (March 26, 1839 - May 21, 1915) was a Republican U.S. Representative from the state of Pennsylvania.
+Joseph Grant Beale (March 26, 1839 - May 21, 1915) was an American businessman, American Civil War veteran, and politician who served one term as a Republican U.S. Representative from the state of Pennsylvania from 1907 to 1909.

 Biography

 Joseph G. Beale was born near Freeport, Pennsylvania, in Allegheny County, Pennsylvania.
 He graduated from Caton Academy in Turtle Creek, Pennsylvania, and from the Iron City Commercial College in Pittsburgh, Pennsylvania.

+Civil War

 During the American Civil War, he enlisted in the Friend Rifles for three months, and later served as captain of Company C, Ninth Regiment, Pennsylvania Reserves, for three years.
 He was taken prisoner and confined in Libby Prison, Richmond, Virginia, until released on parole.

+Business career

 He studied law and served as major in the Pennsylvania State Militia.
 Discontinuing the study of law, he engaged in the coal business in the suburbs of Pittsburgh.
 In 1868, he moved to Leechburg, Pennsylvania, and actively engaged in the iron and steel business.
 He served as president of the Leechburg Banking Co.